FarmasiaVR/farmasia-vr/README.md

-# Pharmacy VR Game - Will you manage to prepare the eye medicine correctly?
+# Pharmacy VR Game - Will you manage to prepare eye medicine correctly?

 (Software engineering project, University of Helsinki 2019)